j5ik2o/akka-persistence-dynamodb/_sources/customize.md.txt

 The AWS Clients generation process is automatic if you specify the set values, but if you wish to apply your own generation process, please do the following.

+This plugin is useful for specifying the configuration items to the client that are not supported by this plugin, or for dynamically specifying configuration items within the program.

 ```scala V2 AWS Client Factory
 package example